DOI-USGS/ISIS3/README.md

         conda install -c usgs-astrogeology isis3

-    If you would like to work with our latest Release Candidate instead run:
+    If you would like to work with our latest ISIS version 4 Release Candidate instead run:

+        conda install -c usgs-astrogeology -c usgs-astrogeology/label/RC isis

+    If you would like to work with our latest ISIS version 3 Release Candidate, rather than updating to ISIS 4, instead run:

-        conda install -c usgs-astrogeology/label/RC isis3
+	    conda install -c usgs-astrogeology -c usgs-astrogeology/label/RC isis=3.10.0

 7. Finally, setup the environment variables:

         #Execute the ISIS3 variable initialization script with default arguments.
-        #This script prepares default values for:  $ISISROOT/$ISIS3DATA/$ISIS3TESTDATA
+        #This script prepares default values for:  $ISISROOT, $ISIS3DATA, $ISIS3TESTDATA

         python $CONDA_PREFIX/scripts/isis3VarInit.py